MichaelSolati/portfolio/README.md

 This command will:

-- Generate `data.ts` files for every page
+- Generate `data.ts` files for every page.
-- Grab your `dev.to` profile picture and save it to `./src/assets/profile.webp` as well as generate PWA icons
+- Grab your `dev.to` profile picture and save it to `./src/assets/profile.webp` as well as generate PWA icons.
-- Update the `./src/manifest.webmanifest` files to include your name
+- Update the `./src/manifest.webmanifest` files to include your name.
-- Save all the cover image or social image from your dev.to posts
+- Save all the cover image or social image from your dev.to posts.
-- Save all the previews images of the YouTube videos in the playlist
+- Save all the previews images of the YouTube videos in the playlist.

 If you don't want to input your LinkedIn password everytime you run the script you can create a `.env` file like below.